-Before hiring a house cleaner, getting familiar with house cleaning prices in your local area is a good idea.
-That way, you know you're getting a fair price.
+Before you hire a house cleaner, it’s a good idea to get familiar with house cleaning prices in your local area.
+That way, you know you’re getting a fair price.

-The average house cleaning cost for a standard 3-bedroom home usually ranges from £150 to £200, but your cleaner might charge more or less.
-The cost of house cleaning depends on where you live, what kind of tasks you need, and how long it's likely to take.
-So how much does house cleaning cost in the UK?
+A standard 3-bedroom home usually costs between $70-$138, but your cleaner might charge more or less.
+The cost of house cleaning depends on where you live, what kind of tasks you need done, and how long it’s likely to take.

-This house cleaning price guide will break down everything you need to know about house cleaning prices in the UK based on our data from thousands of house cleaners and completed cleaning tasks.
-By the end of this guide, you'll have a clear idea of the prices for common cleaning tasks around your home and know how to get started with hiring your house cleaner.
+This house cleaning price guide will break down everything you need to know about house cleaning costs in Australia, based on our data from thousands of house cleaners and completed cleaning tasks.
+By the end of this guide, you’ll have a clear idea of the price you can expect to pay for common cleaning tasks around your home and you’ll know how to get started with hiring your house cleaner.

-House cleaners' prices depend greatly on the type of house, the tasks, and how much work is involved.
-Spring cleaning costs may differ from that of an end of tenancy cleaning task.
+House cleaning prices depend a lot on the type of house, the tasks, and how much work is involved.
 We’ve reviewed all our recent house cleaning tasks posted in the marketplace to give you approximate price guides for each.
-You may use this as a reference house cleaning price list in the UK.

 House cleaning service